-However, top executives can only effectively govern IT when they understand the context of IT governance.
-Wilkin and Chenhall (2010) remarked that IT risk is often not well understood by boards of directors and executive management although they depend on IT to achieve the strategic and operational goals of the organization.
-In a study cited by Beasley et al. (2007), 73% of top executives believe that organizations are faced with high risks emanating from IT and 27% of top executives do not understand enterprise risks.

-The intent of this paper is to provide guidelines and understanding of the context of IT governance to organizations that want to adopt IT governance practices.

-The study employed qualitative examination of peer-reviewed journals, published documents, and IT practitioner sources containing IT standards and frameworks to (1) identify, classify and discuss the high-level view of the inter-related components of IT governance, and (2) develop a contextual model of IT governance.
-The strength of this model is its simplicity, devoid of complexities that could confuse top executives when adopting IT governance, thus, providing guidance to executives on choices to initiate IT governance according to governance principles, IT governance mechanisms, statutory and regulatory compliance, and standard IT governance practices.
+The board of directors and top executives can only effectively govern IT when they understand the context of IT governance.
+However, IT governance is relatively new and not a fully developed field (Krey et al., 2011).
+Wilkin and Chenhall (2010) remark that IT risk is often not well understood by the board of directors and executive management although they depend on IT to achieve the strategic and operational goals of the organization.
+In a study cited by Beasley et al. (2007), 73% of top executives believe that organizations are faced with high risks emanating from IT while 27% of top executives do not understand enterprise risks.
+The intent of this paper is to develop a model that provides guidelines and understanding of the context of IT governance to organizational leaders who want to adopt IT governance practices.
+The study employs qualitative examination of peer-reviewed journals, published documents, and IT practitioner sources containing IT standards and frameworks to (1) identify, classify and discuss the high-level view of the inter-related components of IT governance, and (2) develop a contextual model of IT governance.
+The strength of this model is its simplicity, devoid of complexities that can confound top executives when adopting IT governance.
+Thus, the model provides guidance to executives regarding how to initiate IT governance according to governance principles, IT governance mechanisms, statutory and regulatory compliance requirements, and the standard IT governance practices.